mysql/mysql-shell-plugins/mrs_plugin/db_schema/readme.md

 These static files are stored in the `./default_static_content/` directory.

-Please Note: Whenever changes are made to any of those files the MySQL Workbench model needs to be updated.
+Please Note: Whenever changes are made to any of those files the following script needs the be run.

-The script `../scripts/prepare_default_static_content.sh` and the corresponding NPM SCRIPTS entry can be used to generate a `./default_static_content/insert.sql` file.
-The MySQL Workbench model script `4.
-Insert Default Content` content needs to be replaced with the content of this `./default_static_content/insert.sql` file.
+The script `../scripts/prepare_default_static_content.sh` and the corresponding NPM SCRIPTS entry can be used to generate a `../script_sections/06_insert_default_static_content.sql` file.

 Please note, that the `../scripts/prepare_default_static_content.sh` script requires the installation of the following dependencies.